Introducing Quantum Information and Computation to a Broader Audience with MOOCs at OpenHPI: Evaluation of the data collected

+\subsection{RQ 1: What kind of audience attended the MOOCs?
+What are the specific backgrounds and interests of the participants?}

 In this section, the personal and professional background of the participants is analyzed.
 The information provided voluntarily by the participants is used for this purpose.
-Thus, the information relates to about 5700 of 17147 registrations, and participants who attended several courses may have answered more than once.
-Nevertheless, the analyses provide good indications of the spectrum of participants present and of frequently occurring characteristics. \\ The following criteria are analyzed: \begin{itemize} \item[-] age (Dataset 1) \item[-] gender (Dataset 2) \item[-] status of employment (i.e. student, employee, pensioner) (Dataset 2) \item[-] professional area (i.e. IT, administration, education) (Dataset 2) \item[-] highest educational qualification (Dataset 2) \end{itemize}
+Thus, the information relates to about 5700 of 17{,}147 registrations, and participants who attended several courses may have answered more than once.
+Nevertheless, the analyses provide good indications of the spectrum of participants present and of frequently occurring characteristics.